In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 We have also consulted a few other sailors who are currently Cruising in Indonesia, and many things on the list were repeated.

-In some areas the charts are still wildly inaccurate and lack detail, with unmarked reefs and entire islands out of place.
-Here satellite images with real-time position feature can keep you on track.
+In some areas, the charts are still wildly inaccurate and lack detail, with unmarked reefs and entire islands out of place.
+Here, satellite images with real-time position features can keep you on track.

 This is especially advantageous in reef areas where the crystal clear water makes depth very defined in the images.

-Satellite Images are also a great tool to finding new anchorages.
-It has on multiple occasion made it possible for us to plan routes where very little information has been available.
+Satellite Images are also a great tool for finding new anchorages.
+It has, on multiple occasions, made it possible for us to plan routes where very little information has been available.

-There are multiple apps which will allow you to download satellite maps.
+There are multiple apps that will allow you to download satellite maps.

 Most apps offer a free basic version, where you can download images and see your real-time position on them.
 (Granted that your device has GPS capabilities).
 You will also be able to save waypoints and adjust visual settings.
 Upgrading to a paid version will offer many other features.